Niminem/Neel/README.md

 ```
 The first thing you'll notice is we've included a script tag containing `neel.js` in the <head> section of our HTML page.
 This allows Neel to handle all of the logic on the frontend for websocket connections and function/procedure calls.

 `callProc` is a function that takes in at least one value, a `string`, and it's *the name of the Nim procedure you want to call*.
-Any other value will be passed into that Nim procedure call on the backend. **You must pass in the correct number of params for that proc, in order, and of the correct types.**.
-Example:
+Any other value will be passed into that Nim procedure call on the backend. **You must pass in the correct number of params for that proc, in order, and of the correct types.** Example:

 frontend call to backend:
 ```javascript